Workshops and Professional Development

 These Ocean Science Teacher Workshops are hosted by the Olympic Coast National Marine Sanctuary and the Seattle Aquarium.
 They are designed for 4th and 5th grade teachers in the Puget Sound and Washington's outer coast areas to better prepare them to use inquiry-based marine science as a context for learning about ecosystems and ocean literacy principles.
 Participants will engage in activities that support inquiry-based, experiential learning in the classroom and at the beach.
 Teachers will learn how to design their own investigations in the field to help them to better understand real world marine science.
-Dates for the 2012-2013 school year yet to be determined.

 Animals in Curriculum-based Ecosystem Studies (ACES) Program

 Are you interested in tracking ocean animals live in your classroom?
 ACES is an important, necessary expansion of Signals of Spring, an award-winning, classroom based curriculum program in which students use Earth imagery to explain the movement of animals that are tracked by NOAA's operational satellites.
 Students will study aspects of the animal's life history, conservation status, food web, and connections to ocean processes and remote sensing data.
 Find out more about the ACES Program, by contacting Jenny Stock.